Join our newsletter

 MG

-I mean, it ended up meaning I was assistant director of the Guggenheim Museum and I was still 25.
+It ended up meaning I was assistant director of the Guggenheim Museum and I was still 25.
 It made people crazy mad inside the museum.
-But I didn’t care because I was just going to do it for a few years and go back to art school.
+I didn’t care because I was just going to do it for a few years and go back to art school.
 So, I don’t know what to say.
 The rest is history.
 I got deep because of the work that was going on there, the building construction, the Frank Lloyd Wright building.
 I started working with artists and curators and then we ended up working it out.
-So, I stayed there for six and a half years.
+I stayed there for six and a half years.

 EO